Adrian Mayes

-Adrian Anthony Mayes (born November 17, 1980) is an American former professional football linebacker.
+Adrian Anthony Mayes (born November 17, 1980) is an American former professional football player who was a linebacker in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the LSU Tigers.

 Early life

 Mayes was born in Houston, Texas, where he attended Forest Brook High School.

 Playing career

 College career

-Mayes played college football as a linebacker and safety at LSU from 2000 to 2003.
+Mayes played college football as a linebacker and safety at Louisiana State University from 2000 to 2003.

 Professional career

-Mayes played in the National Football League with the Arizona Cardinals, in NFL Europe with the Berlin Thunder, in the Arena Football League with the Columbus Destroyers and in the Canadian Football League with the Toronto Argonauts.
+Mayes played in the NFL with the Arizona Cardinals, in NFL Europe with the Berlin Thunder, in the Arena Football League with the Columbus Destroyers and in the CFL with the Toronto Argonauts.